 Fabricating steel structures

 Fabrication occupied hundreds of working hours.
-Over 130 individual tubular elements had to be precisely cut, then carefully positioned on a purpose-built jig and TIG-welded.
+Over 130 individual tubular elements had to be precisely cut, then carefully positioned on a purpose-built jig and TIG-welded into place.

 When a decision was taken subsequently to modify the spaceframe for a new version of the boat, Roland Snell designed revisions.
 He also designed engine-mountings, in steel.
 The Radshape company of Aston, Birmingham, implemented the modifications and made the new parts.

 Fabricating aluminium structures